 You should likely expect some duplicates, but hopefully you’ll still get enough exciting variety for your garden next season.

-At the writing of this section, October 12, 2021, the MI Gardener grab bags are already sold out.
+At the original writing of this section, October 12, 2021, the MI Gardener grab bags were already sold out.
 Mark your calendar for next year’s MIGardener.com seed grab bags sale!

 9. Amazon – Not Always Cheap, but Some Discounts Pop Up!

-Amazon is a fun place to shop for seeds because I will just add them to my wish list if I don’t buy them right then and there!
+Amazon is a fun place to shop for seeds because I will just add them to my cart or wish list if I don’t buy them right then and there!

 That way, I remember what I want or need (mostly want) and can check back on pricing very easily later.

-At this time of this post update (12.14.21), I am seeing quite a few Amazon discounts and coupons on seeds!
+At the time of this post update (12.14.21) during the off-season, I saw quite a few Amazon discounts and coupons on seeds!
 Some are for dollars-off and other prices are slashed by 30-40% or more!

-Keep an eye on the big bulk packs – these are now on sale around the holidays and may go on sale other times as well.
+Keep an eye on the big bulk packs – these sometimes go on sale around the holidays and may go on sale other times as well.
 Look for the heirloom variety packs and seed survival kits!